 ---|---|

-Description | Single-center, observational, retrospective, and prospective study of adults with confirmed diagnosis of pediatric-onset hypophosphatasia who received STRENSIQ for ≥24 months |
+prospective study of adults with confirmed diagnosis of pediatric-onset hypophosphatasia who received STRENSIQ for ≥24 months |

 Duration | Interim data reported at 2 years |